ruthgrace/hydroponicgarden/README.md

-# growbox
+# hydroponic garden
-firmware for Aspen Growbox
+firmware for hydroponic garden that never went into production

 ## Development setup
 You will need to set up your IDE, code downloading tool, and hardware.